Abstr4ctz/ModernFocusFrame/README.md

 - ✔️ Tracks **health** and **mana/rage/energy** in real-time
 - ✔️ Accurately detects **casts**
 - ✔️ Customizable **frame scaling**
 - ✔️ Cast spells on focus without changing your target
+- ✔️ Shows all spells casted by focus
 - 🔄 Planned **buff & debuff tracking** (coming soon)
 - 🎨 **Experimental Target of Focus system** – Allows tracking of the current target of your focus!